 International Relations Department Honors Program

+Students and faculty involved in the independent/honors process should be familiar with the College’s Guidelines for honors program and honors thesis, which the Dean of Faculty has prepared.
 “Honors quality” is a subjective determination, but there are some necessary conditions for an honors thesis.
 What follows is a list of some of the essential attributes:

 The thesis is an extended essay, so it must have an argument.
 The argument is what you intend to prove in your thesis.
 Strong theses are built upon a clear and coherent assertion of causation or correlation.
 If someone asks you what your argument is, you should be able to answer them in one sentence that has the general form: “Because of x, then y.